CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 ```
 Query and result snapshots are available on Quarry: https://quarry.wmcloud.org/query/93088.
-The running time: ~30 minutes
+The running time: ~30 minutes.
+- Save the data in file "interim/Wikiproject_Bio.csv".

 ## Step 2: Identify Articles Nominated for Deletion in AfD
 - Use [Quarry](https://meta.wikimedia.org/wiki/Research:Quarry) to retrieve nominated articles of all categories on AfD deliberations.